statamic/docs/content/collections/fieldtypes/checkboxes.md

     name: options
     type: array
     description: >
-      Sets of key/value pairs that define the values and labels of the checkbox options.
+      Sets of key/value pairs define the values and labels of the checkbox options.
 stage: 2
 id: f922cb9b-6fc9-4249-adf4-59aa46285c13
 ---
 ## Overview

 The checkboxes fieldtype is a multiple choice input.
 It saves one or more options chosen from a preset list.
-In other words, they're boxes that you check.
+In other words, they're boxes you check.

 ## Configuring